 - It is recommended you abort any deployment scheduled until this alert is cleared.

-- Put your site into maintenance mode immediately if your site is or becomes completely unresponsive.
+- If your site is or becomes completely unresponsive, immediately put your site into maintenance mode.
 For steps, refer to Installation Guide > Enable or disable maintenance mode in our developer documentation.

 - Make sure to add your IP to the exempt IP address list to ensure that you are still able to access your site for troubleshooting.
 For steps, refer to Maintain the list of exempt IP addresses in our developer documentation.